What would make you an effective creative director, specifically at our company?

 Creative Direction undefined, Sketch, User Interface (UI), Mobile Design, Mobile App Design, Mobile UI Design, Web Design, Mobile UX Design, iOS App Design, Web App Design, iOS, Adobe Photoshop, UI Design,

 Tomass specializes in functional and beautiful user experiences for the web and mobile applications.
 He strives to bridge user needs and business goals to deliver the most creative and strategic UX and design solutions.
 Tomass communicates extremely well with his clients and has worked in teams of all sizes.Show More

 With 23+ years of remote experience, Dickon is a digital leader in UX, product design, digital strategy, and team management.
-He has conceived, planned, managed, designed, and built digital products for brands such as Disney, OPI, Paramount Pictures, and the Television Academy, servicing over 50 million users.
+He has conceived, planned, managed, designed, and built digital products for Disney, OPI, Paramount Pictures, and the Television Academy, servicing over 50 million users.
 Dickon’s award-winning work has been twice nominated for a Webby as well as having been a Webby honoree.Show More

 Kim has been leading design projects for over a decade with clients worldwide, including Hong Kong, Singapore, Dubai, Abu Dhabi, Europe, South Korea, and the U.S. He has designed sophisticated yet straightforward UI/UX systems and led international teams.
-More importantly, Kim has extensive industry experience in both agency and corporation environments and has collaborated with multicultural teams from both government and private sectors.Show More
+More importantly, Kim has extensive industry experience in both agency and corporation environments and collaborated with multicultural teams from both government and private sectors.Show More

 Looking for Creative Directors?

 Looking for Creative Directors?
 Check out Toptal’s creative directors.